KeflerExe/Binary-Search-Tree-C-/README.md

 &emsp;&emsp;○ Inorder: It is traversed in order: left subtree - root - right subtree

-&emsp;&emsp;○ By levels: The nodes of the different levels of the tree are traversed in order growing from the root and within each level from left to right.
+&emsp;&emsp;○ By levels: The nodes of the different levels of the tree are traversed in order growing from the root and within each level from left to &emsp;right.

 The main program accepts the following command line options: